simonrob/pyoslog/README.md

 ```

 Please note that if Console.app is live-streaming messages, some tests may fail.
-See [`test_logging.py`](https://github.com/simonrob/pyoslog/blob/main/tests/test_logging.py#L84) for discussion about why this is the case.
+See [`test_logging.py`](https://github.com/simonrob/pyoslog/blob/main/tests/test_logging.py#L93) for discussion about why this is the case.

 ## Alternatives
 At the time this module was created there were no alternatives available on [PyPi](https://pypi.org/search/?q=macos+unified+logging&c=Operating+System+%3A%3A+MacOS).
-Since then, the [macos-oslog](https://pypi.org/project/macos-oslog/) module has been released, with broadly equivalent functionality to pyoslog.
+Since then, the [macos-oslog](https://pypi.org/project/macos-oslog/) module has been released, with broadly equivalent functionality to pyoslog, except for the need to manually release the log object.
+There is also [os-signpost](https://pypi.org/project/os-signpost/), which uses `cython` to provide the [`OSSignposter`](https://developer.apple.com/documentation/os/ossignposter) API, and could easily be extended to provide `os_log` functionality.

 In addition, there are other options available if PyPi access is not seen as a constraint:

 - [apple_os_log_py](https://github.com/cedar101/apple_os_log_py)